 Excess rainwater can be drawn off by water spouts into the gutter and the attached downpipes.
-The channel system of the Floraset[®] elements provides for the necessary lateral distribution of the water.
+The channel system of the Floraset® elements provides for the necessary lateral distribution of the water.
 Additional drainage pipes are not required.

-In principle, drainage is possible using roof outlets.
+roof outlets.
 However, they have to be positioned directly in front of the eaves upstand.
 A clearance of 300 mm, as is generally specified in the German Flat Roof Guidelines for roof penetrations etc. is not best practice here.